Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 No wonder Halti had balked - Having his throat torn out would have been less painful, not to mention quicker than what Goruu was having to endure.

-“The hangars at Shem Yu?” he asked, tapping a claw at the next of the long list of items he was reviewing.
+"The hangars at Shem Yu?" he asked, tapping a claw at the next of the long list of items he was reviewing.

 HIs aide, Brother Sando, had the relevant information on a tablet.
-“Three remotely operated weather planes,” he read.
-“Two were in the air at the time of the Takeover and their pilots were implanted.
-They’re equipped with sophisticated atmospheric monitors and can stay up for years, but they’re subsonic, unarmed and not equipped for stealth or high-altitude flight.”
+"Three remotely operated weather planes," he read.
+"Two were in the air at the time of the Takeover and their pilots were implanted.
+They’re equipped with sophisticated atmospheric monitors and can stay up for years, but they’re subsonic, unarmed and not equipped for stealth or high-altitude flight."

-“...Seven,” Goruu decided.
+"...Seven," Goruu decided.
 He was using a simple threat rating system - Ten was a completely harmless asset, one that would have no impact on the war effort at all, nine was only *mostly* harmless, and so on.
 So far, the highest rating he’d given to anything was the gunship squadron stationed four hundred kilometers south-east of Lavmuy.
 He’d called it a three, and the Human fleet had promptly dropped a swarm of RFGs on it - All that now remained of a once-proud Firefang air base was a field of shallow, rubble-strewn craters.

-“...The workhouse in Wen Kay?”
+"...The workhouse in Wen Kay?"

-“Ground support assets and workers at a hydraulic fluid manufacturer.
-Only a few Clan were there, no contact with them since the Takeover.”
+"Ground support assets and workers at a hydraulic fluid manufacturer.
+Only a few Clan were there, no contact with them since the Takeover."

-“Hmm.
-Who were the Clan?”
+"Hmm.
+Who were the Clan?"

-“Brothers… Roki, Yengiil and Taaruk.
+"Brothers… Roki, Yengiil and Taaruk.
 Logistics.
 Not augmented.
 And Father Menyu, the talent scout.
-He had a memory array.”
+He had a memory array."

-“Hmm...Nine.
-Next is…”
+"Hmm...Nine.
+Next is…"

-Goruu turned over a page and frowned at the next entry while his ears swivelled sideways in confusion. “...Laboratory at Dark Eye?
-What is this?”
+Goruu turned over a page and frowned at the next entry while his ears swivelled sideways in confusion. "...Laboratory at Dark Eye?
+What is this?"

 Sando tapped on his tablet, blinked, and then handed it to Goruu.
-“It...needs your biometrics, Champion.”
+"It...needs your biometrics, Champion."

 At least the Clan had adapted quickly, there.
 Firefang’s Champion was expected to lead from the front like any Champion, which meant he was a pilot himself.
 They had contingencies in place for the Champion’s sudden death, and it had taken only minutes for Great Father Daar’s proclamation of Goruu as the new Champion to translate into a full transfer of access codes and authorizations.